 The Children’s Commissioner has an introduction to the legal entitlements of care leavers.

-The leaving care financial policy document outlines how Suffolk County Council meets its financial responsibilities towards care leavers.
+The leaving care financial policy (PDF, 366KB) outlines how Suffolk County Council meets its financial responsibilities towards care leavers.

 Call 01473 264949 or write to: